Scince17Boy/Castle_Bot/README.md

 ### Step 2: Get Pair Code

 Deploy the bot and easily connect it to your WhatsApp account by pair code.
-Click the button below to deploy the bot on Replit.

 <div align="center">
   <a href="https://knight-bot-paircode.onrender.com" target="_blank">